Panasonic TZ100 vs Canon 1D X Mark II

 It is notable that the TZ100 offers wifi support, while the 1DX Mark II does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The 1DX Mark II is a recent model that features in the current product line-up of Canon.
 In contrast, the TZ100 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the TZ100 was succeeded by the Panasonic TZ200.
+Further information on the two cameras, as well as related accessories, can be found on the official Panasonic and Canon websites.

 Review summary: Panasonic TZ100 vs Canon 1D X Mark II